How Much Does a Pomeranian Cost? 2026 Price & Ownership Guide

 The Essential New Pom Checklist

-- Professional Grooming Kit: $100 – $150 (Slicker brushes, combs, and detanglers).
+• Professional Grooming Kit: $100 to $150 — slicker brushes, wide-tooth combs, and a detangling spray like The Stuff

 How Much Does a Pomeranian Cost Per Month?

-The Reddit community at r/Pomeranians often notes that dental health is the “silent” monthly cost.
-Because of their tiny mouths, Poms are prone to overcrowding and rapid plaque buildup.
-Budgeting for dental chews, water additives, or even professional cleanings is non-negotiable for the breed.
+This monthly budget covers high-quality small-breed kibble, monthly heartworm and flea prevention, and a professional grooming session every six weeks.
+The r/Pomeranians community on Reddit will tell you quickly that dental health is the “silent” monthly cost most owners ignore.
+Because of their tiny, crowded mouths, Poms are genetically prone to rapid plaque buildup and early tooth loss.
+Budgeting for dental chews, water additives like TropiClean, or even professional cleanings isn’t optional — it’s non-negotiable for this breed.

 Monthly Expense Comparison Table